 How do we make humans more comfortable with less?

-New Generation Turkic Architectural Design Proposals
+New Generation Turkic Architectural Design Proposals (AI vibed, far from my imagination, still useful)

 Details about Hayat, the scale of the rooms, facilitating untangible tradition etc.